 Do it how you want to do it.
 If you don’t want people to know, that’s okay, too.
 The world doesn’t need to know you have cancer if you don’t want them to know.

 The doctor I worked for already knew the top doctor that treated leukemia.
 He asked me, “Who’s your doctor?”
 I told him who my doctor was.

-I said okay, switched doctors on me, that doctor was actually on vacation when I got diagnosed so I was seeing the nurse practitioners and physician’s assistant until he came back.
+I said okay and switched doctors on me.
+That doctor was actually on vacation when I got diagnosed, so I was seeing the nurse practitioners and physician’s assistant until he came back.
 They were the best.
 They were super thorough.

 I will forever be grateful for them.

-At that point he started telling me about all the different chemotherapy drugs I was going to have to take.
-I was going to have to do two cycles of things but first, we needed to get through the induction and go through the first few days of the pills.
+At that point, he started telling me about all the different chemotherapy drugs I was going to have to take.
+I was going to have to do 2 cycles of things, but first we needed to get through the induction and go through the first few days of the pills.

-He explained to me my white blood count was so high that if they started intravenous therapy, they were afraid that the cells would disperse and literally go to my lungs, and cause me to die.
+He explained to me my white blood count was so high that if they started intravenous therapy, they were afraid that the cells would disperse, literally go to my lungs, and cause me to die.